🚀 Help build the ErfgoedApp we are looking for a colleague! Apply here

 Photo @ Maxine Willemsen

-That the story of the railroads has not yet been told, you will learn at the end of your museum visit.
-You get an overview of the SNCB and the railroads today and take a look at the modern high-speed trains.
-In the train simulator you can even imagine you are a real train driver!
-You finish in the Neuzen Gallery, between Thalys and Eurostar.
+At the end of your museum visit, you will learn that the story of the railways is not yet over.
+You will get an overview of the NMBS and the railways today and take a look at modern high-speed trains.
+In the train simulator, you can even imagine yourself as a real train driver!
+You will end your visit in the Neuzengalerij, between Thalys and Eurostar.

 Photo @ Maxine Willemsen